kevinmutwiri/soft-skills/week1/courseOverview/README.md

 * **Tech Tools:** Utilizing software and hardware effectively.
 * **Ethics in Tech:** Navigating moral issues in digital environments.
 * **Technical Literacy:** Fluency in understanding and using technology.

+## What Makes The Professional Foundations Unique?

+The Professional Foundations Course will equip you with **key tools**, and **critical soft and technical skills**.
+You will also invest your time in:

+- Discovering who you are.
+- Developing your character.
+- Forming healthy lifestyle habits.
+- Exploring rewarding ways to merge your professional aspirations and mission.

+We will empower you to skillfully navigate and confidently lead the different aspects of your day-to-day.

+This course will unlock your ability to build and practice additional critical real-world skills that are highly sought after by employers and clients.

+As a Professional Foundations graduate, you will be:
+- self-aware,
+- aligned with your values,
+- a great communicator and collaborator,
+- humble and empathetic, and
+- an analytical and creative thinker.

+You will be well-equipped for your job search, as you will hold insider secrets for successfully finding and creating work opportunities and standing out in job interviews.

+As part of this course, you will become a member of a community.
+Within that community, you will belong to a smaller group called a Squad, which consists of other peers who are also going through the course.

+As Squad members, you will:

+- Regularly communicate via eHub.
+- Offer peer coaching sessions to one another.
+- Support and motivate one another.

+Out of the Squads, smaller teams are formed that collaborate on group projects (in-person or virtually).
+Many past participants report that the connections they made in their Squads and teams were what enabled them to complete the course successfully.
+These connections are often carried forward and form the foundation of the learner’s professional networks.

+Unlike traditional courses, all learning content and assignments/milestones are designed to help you develop critical skills that you actually need for the real world of work.

+- Weekly Tests help you assess whether you have understood the content.
+- Milestones simulate projects done in the workplace, and provide you with actual work samples.